 What Is A USDA Loan?

-USDA Eligibility And Requirements
+USDA Eligibility Requirements For 2022

 To qualify for a USDA loan, applicants must be U.S. citizens or legal permanent residents.